theRealAph/ScopeLocals/README.md

 virtual or not, terminates, because when a thread terminates all thread local variables are automatically removed.
-However, if you have thousands or millions of threads and every one has its own, inevitably mutable, set of thread local variables, the memory footprint may become significant.
+However, if you have thousands or millions of threads and every one has its own, inevitably mutable, set of thread-local variables, the memory footprint may become significant.

-It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable and, given the low cost of forking virtual threads, inheritable.
-Because these ideal per thread variables are immutable, their data can be easily shared by child threads, rather than copied to child threads.
-Thread local variables were the 90s realization of per thread variables; we need a better realization of per thread variables for the modern era.
+It would be ideal if the Java Platform provided a way to have per-thread context for thousands or millions of virtual threads that is immutable and, given the low cost of forking virtual threads, inheritable.
+Because these ideal per-thread variables are immutable, their data can be easily shared by child threads, rather than copied to child threads.
+Thread-local variables were the 90s realization of per-thread variables; we need a better realization of per-thread variables for the modern era.

 ## Description

 An extent local variable is a per-thread variable that allows context to be set in a caller and read by callees.
-Unlike a thread local variable, an extent local variable is immutable: there is no `set()` method.
+Unlike a thread-local variable, an extent local variable is immutable: there is no `set()` method.
 Context can be anything from a business object to an instance of a system-wide logger.